cockroachlabs-field/cockroachdb-multiregion-k3s-ciliumcni-azure/README.md

 ## Architecture

 Below is a high-level architecture diagram to show how the three regions are connected.
-In this solution we will be using the Cilium CNI (Container Network Interface) for Kubernetes to provide the required networking to connect our two k3s Kubernetes clusters and our three virtual machines.
+In this solution we will be using the Cilium CNI (Container Network Interface) for Kubernetes to provide the required networking to connect our three k3s Kubernetes clusters.
 All regions need to have none overlapping address space along with the pod networks in our k3s Kubernetes clusters also not having overlapping address space.
 This is to ensure that routing is possible without any issues.
-All of the three regions need to be peered together to allow for communication between the pods in Kubernetes and the Virtual Machines in the thirds region.
+All of the three regions need to be peered together to allow for communication between the pods in Kubernetes in all three regions.

 ![Architecture Diagram](architecture.jpg)